 Part of the new visitor centre and they’re much better now

 There is a cafe on site and of course picnics are very welcome.
 There’s a nice open space where you can have yours.
-They also have a BBQ area.
-At the time of writing they haven’t opened up the pre-bookable BBQs again so it’s first come, first served.
+They also have a BBQ area – some are free and some can be pre-booked.
 They do get very busy whenever the weather is even remotely nice so get there early.

 Our Review of Wendover Woods – 5 / 5